MobileRobots/ros-arnl/README.md

    but may be changed in the future) on the system running `rosarnl_node`.
    For example, using `rosservice` on the command line:
    `rosservice call /rosarnl_node/load_map_file columbia.map`
+ * `/rosarnl_node/make_plan`: Service which plans a path to the given goal goal point, but which does not start driving the robot on that path.
+A point sequence representing the path is returned.
+This plan will not incorporate sensed obstacles, just static map data.

 The rosarnl node dosen't provide map data directly.
 This may be added in the future.